-Permission to individually record lectures is solely at the discretion of the instructor of record and lecturer unless the recording is a University-approved accommodation.
+Permission to individually record lectures is solely at the discretion of the lecturer unless the recording is a university-approved accommodation.
 Otherwise, prior approval must be obtained.
-The instructor of record's approval is voluntary and as such a privilege, which may be withdrawn at any time.
+The lecturer's approval is voluntary and as such a privilege, which may be withdrawn at any time.
 Group discussions and exam reviews may not be recorded.